Gdel-J/SQL-Employee-Tracker/README.md

 You will need to install `npm i mysql2`

-you will need to run
+You will need to run :

 `mysql -u root -p`

 then
 `SOURCE db/schema.sql`

 `SOURCE db/seeds.sql`

  to initialize the database.

 Finally,You will want to run `node server.js` to start the app.